LukeFabric/CS283/2-StudentDB/a2-questions.md

     - Please explain why the file size reported by the `ls` command was 128 bytes after adding student with ID=1, 256 after adding student with ID=3, and 4160 after adding the student with ID=64?

-        > **ANSWER:** The data is stored sparsely on multiple blocks, and so when the fourth term is added, it goes to a different sparse block, thus causing the size ls shows to grow by that much.
+        > **ANSWER:** When we add the first student, we have 128 bytes to memory, 64 for the unusued 0th student, and 64 to hold the student with the id of 1.
+For the second student with id=3, just as with the 0th student, the unoccupied memory for each student is added to the total ls reports, so with student 2, we report the memory taken up by 0, 1, 2, and 3.
+The same goes for student 64, we count the memory of all the students between them and student 3, so we report the memory taken from all students from 0 to 64, or 64 * 65 which is 4160 bytes.

     -   Why did the total storage used on the disk remain unchanged when we added the student with ID=1, ID=3, and ID=63, but increased from 4K to 8K when we added the student with ID=64?

-        > **ANSWER:** The data grows from one block to two blocks, thus showing its size as 8k.
+        > **ANSWER:** The data grows from one block to two blocks as we exceeded the storage space that 1 block can provide, thus showing its size as 8k.

     - Now lets add one more student with a large student ID number  and see what happens: